rapid7/insightconnect-workflows/workflows/Check_Host_Block_Status_with_Fortinet_Firewall_from_Microsoft_Teams/help.md

 # Description

 This workflow accepts a Microsoft Teams command containing an IP address.
-This IP address will be checked against a pre-defined address group in Fortinet to determine if the IP address is present or not.
+This IP address will be checked against a pre-defined address group in Fortinet to determine whether or not the IP address is present.
 It is assumed that this address group will be used to store IP addresses for a block policy.
 A message with the results will be returned.

 Sample Microsoft Teams Trigger Commands: